CiscoDevNet/terraform-provider-fmc/docs/resources/security_zones.md

 Required:

-- `interface_mode` (String) The mode of the associated interfaces, with the exception of mode ROUTED that corresponds to mode NONE of associated interfaces.
+- `interface_type` (String) The mode of the associated interfaces, with the exception of mode ROUTED that corresponds to mode NONE of associated interfaces.
   - Choices: `PASSIVE`, `INLINE`, `SWITCHED`, `ROUTED`, `ASA`

-Optional:

-- `type` (String) Type of the object; this value is always 'SecurityZone'.
-  - Default value: `SecurityZone`

 Read-Only:

 - `id` (String) UUID of the managed Security Zone.
+- `type` (String) Type of the object; this value is always 'SecurityZone'.

 ## Import